balladeer/effective-enigma/burrow/the_burrow.md

 Film Rating: PG-13

 # Meta-story plan
-## Voice - 1st person, past tense
+## Voice
-A single change from my novel (3rd person limited, past tense)
+I will use *1st person, past tense*, as it is a single change from my novel (3rd person limited, past tense).

 ## Rough word counts
 No more than 5k words, 1250 per section.